Generating newsletter issues

 • Generate a subject line and preview text

-• Save the result to History
+• Save the result to Issues

 • Notify you by email and in-app notification